Profility/hanime-scraper/README.md

 # H-Anime Scraper
 A simple hanime.tv scraper using BeautifulSoup4

-Note: Please put a ratelimit to all of the HTTP Requests to prevent getting banned from accessing the hanime.tv website, just in case.
+Note: Please put a ratelimit or proxy to all of the HTTP Requests to prevent getting banned from accessing the hanime.tv website, just in case.

 ## Getting Started